-A new trend is emerging called healthonism, where people who are otherwise healthy still allow themselves to drink heavily enough to consider it alcohol abuse.
-These people may go to the gym, eat a nutritious and healthy diet, and may even count their calories.
-On the flip side, they still allow themselves to drink heavily and get completely annihilated from alcohol.
+A new trend is emerging called healthonism, where otherwise healthy people still drink heavily enough to consider it alcohol abuse.
+These people may go to the gym for hour-long yoga classes, eat a nutritious and healthy diet, and may even count their calories.
+On the flip side, they still allow themselves to drink heavily and feel the impact of alcohol.

 What is Moderate Alcohol Consumption?

-Moderate alcohol consumption means one drink per day for women, and two for men.
-Anything above that can be considered alcohol abuse and can have negative effects on a person’s well-being.
+Moderate alcohol consumption means one drink per day for women and two for men.
+Anything above that number meets the criteria for alcohol abuse and can have adverse effects on a person’s well-being.

-The only way to make drinking a lot of alcohol healthy is to stop doing it.
-Even if the rest of your lifestyle is healthy, you will still suffer from negative consequences from drinking.
+In short, no, you can’t.
+Even if the rest of your lifestyle is healthy, you will still suffer from the negative consequences of drinking.
 Sure, a healthy diet never hurt anyone, but there is no sense in tricking yourself into believing that eating an apple a day will keep liver disease away.

 Alcohol dependency can be sneaky and a very slippery slope.
-What starts out as a social habit can often turn into problematic drinking before the person even knows what happened to them.
-Additionally, people who are overly consumed with exercising and eating healthy may use up so much of their willpower during the day that once they drink, no willpower is left.
-As a result, they drink themselves into oblivion.
+What starts as a social habit can often turn into problematic drinking before the person knows what happened to them.
+Additionally, addiction to exercise and leaving an extremely healthy life means you already struggle with addictive or compulsive behaviors.

 You don’t have to wait to be struggling with a full-blown addiction to seek treatment.
 If you believe you’re falling for the healthonism lifestyle and you’re starting to drink more than you’d like, ask for help.

 Talk to friends and family about your struggles and ask them to hold you accountable for your drinking habits.
 Consider speaking to an addiction therapist to learn more about compulsive behaviors and what you could do to stop it before it becomes a much serious problem.